audreyl07/coursesummarizer/README.md

 ...summary output...
 ============================

-Do you want to clear the newly summarized material from the terminal? (y/n): n Where would you like to save this summary?
+Where would you like to save this summary?
 1. Create a new PDF for this summary
 2. Append to the default combined PDF